-Post-Production Systems or PPS refers to the stages through which a food commodity passes from the time and place of harvest, or in the case of fish, from the landing site, to the consumer.
+Post-Production Systems (PPS) refers to the stages through which a food commodity passes from the time and place of harvest, or in the case of fish, from the landing site, to the consumer.
 This includes field activities such as threshing and drying, storage, processing such as milling and drying, marketing, cooking, and consumption.
-IDRC, from its beginning, has responded to the need of developing countries to increase the availability of foodstuffs, not only by supporting research and development in production agriculture and fisheries, but also in the post-production sector.
-Thus gains achieved by increasing productivity through, for example, improved plant varieties, farming systems, animal husbandry, and aquacultural practices, should not be diminished through inadequate post-production systems.
+IDRC, from its beginning, has responded to the need of developing countries to increase the availability of foodstuffs, by supporting research and development not only in production agriculture and fisheries, but also in the post-production sector.
+Gains achieved by increasing productivity through, for example, improved plant varieties, farming systems, animal husbandry, and aquacultural practices, should not be diminished through inadequate post-production systems.

-For many commodities in developing countries, postharvest losses have been estimated to run as high as 30 per cent.
-This means that an increase of about 43 per cent in production/yield would be required just to make up this loss.
+For many commodities in developing countries, post-harvest losses have been estimated to run as high as 30 percent.
+An increase of about 43 % in production yield would be required just to make up this loss.
 This seems to be an unrealistic goal for most developing countries.
 However, improvement of post-production practices to reduce the losses due to spoilage and wastage, will ensure that some of the achievements in production research will result in more food for consumption.
-Even with the reduction of post-harvest losses to 15 per cent or 10 per cent, an increase in production yield of 18 per cent or 11 per cent respectively would be required before any real gains in food availability could be realized.
-These targets are however perhaps more achievable.
-In both production and post-production, the development of new or improved technologies, necessarily implies inputs of energy, be they directly as fuels or indirectly as in the supply of fertilizer, machinery, transport, etc. The problem is to define wise investment of energy resources which are generally limited in supply and expensive in production and post-production technologies, to ensure real and affordable gains in food availability.
+Even with the reduction of post-harvest losses to 15 % or 10 %, an increase in production yield of 18 % or 11 % respectively would be required before any real gains in food availability could be realized.
+These targets are, however, perhaps more achievable.

+In both production and post-production, the development of new or improved technologies necessarily implies inputs of energy, be they directly as fuels or indirectly as in the supply of ferilizer, machinery, transport, etc. The problem is to define wise investment of energy resources (which are generally limited in supply and expensive)in production and post-production technologies to ensure real and affordable gains in food availability.

-It has generally been found that greater amounts of energy are expended in post-production activities than in production.
-(See "Bread Diagram, Fig. 1 and Pimental data for developing countries, Table One, pp. 3 and 4) Efforts must be made to ensure maximum productivity per unit of energy expended in the PPS, or a reduction in energy input for PPS activities.
+It has generally been found that greater amounts of energy are expended in post-production activities than in production (see Bread Diagram, Fig. 1 and Pimental data for developing countries, Table one, pp. 68 and 69).
+Efforts must be made to ensure maximum productivity per unit of energy expended in the PPS, or a reduction in energy input for PPS activities.